UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Implementation and Reproducibility

-\paragraph{Code availability.} To ensure reproducibility during the anonymous review process, we provide an anonymized repository containing the complete implementation, including training scripts, evaluation pipelines, and configuration files.
+\paragraph{Code availability.} To support reproducibility during anonymous review, we provide an anonymized repository containing the complete implementation, including training scripts, evaluation pipelines, and configuration files.
 All experiments are implemented using HuggingFace Transformers, PyTorch, and Python.
 The repository is available at: \url{https://github.com/eliashossain001/uq_decomposition/tree/main}.